 Conclusion

 DD offer Medical Emergencies in the Dental Practice and Basic Life Support/AED/Specialised Resuscitation training.
-Sessions are carried out by DDs Practice Support Consultant within your own practice environment, all offer verifiable CPD and combine theory and practical elements.
+Sessions are carried out by our Practice Support Consultant within your own practice environment, all offer verifiable CPD and combine theory and practical elements.

 Training Courses - Dental Business Support - DD (ddgroup.com)